caylemh/odin-admin-dashboard/README.md

 ### What I learned

 Using HTML, CSS Grid and Flexbox where applicable to create an efficient dashboard design.
 Responsive layout wil be ignored for the current project at this stage.
+- EDIT: In the end I did add some responsiveness.
+This was really an enjoyable project in the end!
+Looking forward to more.

 ### Continued development